-- 6. Revalidated CSTORM TC response against observations using historical hurricanes Carla (1961), Bret (1999), Rita (2005), Katrina (2005), Ike (2008), Gustav (2008), and Isaac (2012). - 7.
-Used CSTORM to compute wave and water level responses for all synthetic TCs for with- and without-project conditions and two relative sea level change (RSLC) scenarios. - a.
-CSTORM modeling save locations corresponded to highdensity coverage of Texas coast. - 8.
-Computed RSLC curves for use in simulations.
+- 7. Used CSTORM to compute wave and water level responses for all synthetic TCs for with- and without-project conditions and two relative sea level change (RSLC) scenarios. - CSTORM modeling save locations corresponded to high density coverage of Texas coast. - 8.
+Computed relative sea level change curves for use in simulations.
 Low (historical) and high RSLC rates were used to compute fixed RSLC values at specific times: start of project in 2035 and end of project in 2085.
 These were used, along with a steric (seasonal) offset and datum offset to create total geoid offsets for regional hydrodynamic modeling.
-The rates were also used in morphology modeling to compute continuous RSLC during each life cycle. - 9.
-Using regional hydrodynamic modeling output but without morphology modeling, computed extremal statistics and confidence limits for TC waves and water levels using StormSim (Nadal-Caraballo et al. 2015; Melby et al. 2015; Melby et al. 2017) and the joint probability method (JPM).
-Response statistics were for two RSLC conditions and with- and without-project alternatives for years 2035 and 2085. - a.
-Peak storm water level (SWL) and peak significant wave height (H{mo}) probability distributions were computed, and discrete probabilities were tabulated for the full range from frequent to extreme rare events.
-Associated statistical peak wave period and mean wave direction corresponding to peak SWL and H{mo} values were also tabulated.
-Output spanned the Texas coast. - b.
-The resulting probabilistic model of TC responses was conditionally joint with JPM with Optimal Sampling (JPM-OS) storm parameters. - c.
-TC hazard output was at 50% confidence limit as well as 90% and 10% confidence limits. - 10.
-Developed a peaks-over-threshold (POT) sample of extreme nontropical high water level events using the National Atmospheric and

-Oceanic Administration (NOAA) water level gage in Galveston Pier 21 and Wave Information Study (WIS) wave conditions just offshore of the site, for example at station #42035.
+The rates were also used in morphology modeling to compute continuous RSLC during each life cycle. - Using regional hydrodynamic modelling output but without morphology modeling, computed extremal statistics and confidence limits for TC waves and water levels using StormSim (Nadal-Caraballo et al. 2015, Melby et al. 2015b, Melby et al. 2017) and the joint probability method.
+Response statistics were for 2 RSLC conditions and with- and without-project alternatives for years 2035 and 2085. - Peak storm water level (SWL) and peak significant wave height (H{m0}) probability distributions were computed and discrete probabilities were tabulated for the full range from frequent to extreme rare events.
+Associated statistical peak wave period and mean wave direction corresponding to peak SWL and H{m0} values were also tabulated.
+Output spanned the Texas coast. - The resulting probabilistic model of TC responses was conditionally joint with JPM-OS storm parameters. - TC hazard output was at 50% confidence limit as well as 90% and 10% confidence limits. - 10.
+Developed a peaks-over-threshold sample of extreme nontropical high water level events using the NOAA water level Gage in Galveston Pier 21 and Wave Information Study wave conditions just offshore of the site.
 Tropical storms were excluded from this data set.
-Time series of waves and detrended water levels for these historical non-tropical storms were saved for use in the time-dependent morphology life-cycle simulations.
+Time series of waves and detrended water levels for these historical non-tropical storms were saved for use in the time-dependent morphology life cycle simulations.

-- 11. Assembled time series of wave and storm water level conditions at locations offshore of Galveston Island and Bolivar Peninsula in a depth of approximately 40 ft for use as input to life-cycle simulation of coastal morphological response.
-SWL was constructed by linearly superimposing tide, SWL, and relative sea level rise (SLR).
-SWL included surge and steric offset.
+- 11. Assembled time series of wave and storm water level conditions at locations offshore of Galveston Island and Bolivar Peninsula in a depth of roughly 40 ft for use as input to life cycle simulation of coastal morphological response.
+Storm water level was constructed by linearly superimposing tide, storm water level and relative sea level rise.
+Storm water level included surge and steric offset.
 Tide time series for each storm was randomly sampled from predicted tide associated with the local NOAA water level gage. - 12.
-Conducted Monte Carlo simulations to determine the stochastic beach response for individual storms and for the stochastic response over 50 yr life cycles. - a.
-The response simulation was conducted with StormSim stochastic simulation software, which randomly samples from the 170 TCs and non-tropical events.
-Each event is run with CSHORE, a time-averaged wave transformation and beach morphology model that included intra-storm time-dependent morphological evolution and wave and steady flow overtopping of dune. - b.
-Life-cycle simulations of 50 yr each were run including major rehabilitation if dune elevation limit state was exceeded.
-Approximately 30 unique life cycles with random storm sampling were run per scenario to assure statistical convergence. - 13.
-Reported statistical results from the above analysis including the following: - a.
-Wave and water level results for both with- and without-project alternatives and confidence limits (CL) across for the three RSLC scenarios - b.
-Morphology response as statistical variation of the elevations of key locations along the transect - c.
-Number of major rehabilitation rebuilds of beach - d.
-Wave and overflow overtopping extremal distributions.
+Conducted Monte Carlo simulations to determine the stochastic beach response for individual storms and for the stochastic response over 50-year life cycles. - The response simulation was conducted with StormSim stochastic simulation software which randomly samples from the 170 tropical cyclones and non-tropical events.
+Each event is run with CSHORE, a time averaged wave transformation and beach morphology model that included intra-storm time-dependent morphological evolution and wave and steady flow overtopping of dune. - Life cycle simulations of 50 years each were run including major rehabilitation if dune elevation limit state was exceeded.
+Roughly 30 unique life cycles with random storm sampling were run per scenario in order to assure statistical convergence. - 13.
+Reported statistical results from the above analysis including: - Wave and water level results for both with- and withoutproject alternatives and confidence limits (CL) across for the three RSLC scenarios; - Morphology response as statistical variation of the elevations of key locations along the transect; - Number of major rehabilitation rebuilds of beach; - Wave and steady flow overtopping extremal distributions.